 The price downfall is caused by the speculation attitude of sellers and buyers, especially the buyer of the USA.
 Those who buy large quantities in bulk as “big business” always suppresse the actual USA purchase price, preventing our suppliers from maintaining quality.
 If this continues to occur, it will be a threat to the kratom market in the USA, because it is now filled with low quality kratom products, many cases of bacterial contamination, (this occurs at this time of year every year, it is seasonal) because the workmanship and raw materials that are used do not meet the minimum standard market needs in USA.
 Again, we must emphasize that this is what we are told when we meet with business interest located in the USA.

-- What solution is required to solve the problem? (point 8).
+What solution is required to solve the problem?

-- Is there any ethical issues that is being faced in the process of planting and processing kratom trees?.
+Is there any ethical issues that are being faced in the process of planting and processing kratom trees?.

 There are no problems of ethics in planting and processing, there are no prohibitions from the government to plant kratom.
 Even our assisted farmers have received the help of kratom seedlings from our Ministry of Environment through FORCLIME (Forests and Climate Change Program), a total of 120,000 stems for 35 villages from 3 sub-districts, in Kapuas Hulu, West Kalimantan.
 This achievement makes us very proud.